How do you Value a Pre-Revenue Company?

 Risk Factor Summation Method

-Used most commonly with tech startup companies.
+Used mostly with tech startup companies and is also known as the venture capital method.
 Each aspect of a company is provided with a rating that’s up to $500,000.
 That means that the highest valuation that a tech company could receive is $2.5 million.
-This pre-revenue valuation method takes a detailed look at the risks that are involved with a company launching.
-Here are some of the risks that are looked at:
+This pre-revenue valuation method takes a detailed look at the risks involved with a company’s launch.

 - Stage of business